Pentax K-3 versus Olympus E-M1

 |Camera Body Specifications

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The K-3 was somewhat cheaper (by 7 percent) than the E-M1 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Pentax K-3 features an APS-C sensor and the Olympus E-M1 a Four Thirds sensor.
 The sensor area in the E-M1 is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the K-3 has a native 3:2 aspect ratio, while the one in the E-M1 offers a 4:3 aspect.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under review, the K-3 has a notably higher overall DXO score than the K-3 (overall score 7 points higher), which gives it an advantage in terms of imaging quality.
+Of the two cameras under review, the K-3 has a notably higher overall DXO score than the E-M1 (overall score 7 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.7 bits higher color depth, 0.7 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Pentax K-3 (⇒ rgt)||APS-C||24.1||6016||4000||1080/60i||23.7||13.4||1216||80|